-221.1(.2) Chemistry of Life This course is intended as an introduction to general chemistry for students who have little background in science and mathematics.
-The course will focus on the role and importance of chemistry in today's world.
-Topics may include chemistry and the environment, chemistry and the medical sciences, or chemistry and material science.
-Note: This course is for non-science students for whom it constitutes a science elective.
+221.1(.2) Chemistry of Life This course is intended as an introduction to general chemistry for stawho have little background in science and mathematics.
+The course we focus on the role and importance of chemistry in today's world.
+Top may include chemistry and the environment, chemistry and the mediasciences, or chemistry and material science.
+Note: This course is for non-science students for whom it constitute science elective.
 Science students cannot use this course as a science elective.
 Classes 3 hrs. a week.
 1 semester.

 312.1(.2) Thermodynamics

-Prerequisite: CHE 201.0 or 202.0 or 203.0, and MAT 210.1(.2)/211.1(.2).
+Prerequisite: CHE 211.1(.2) or 212.1(.2) or 213.1(.2), and MAT 210 211.1(.2).

-In this introduction to Physical Chemistry, a study of the underlying physical principles that govern the properties and behavior of chemical systems from a macroscopic viewpoint will be undertaken.
-Topics covered will include: Laws of Thermodynamics; Temperature; Work, Heat, Enthalpy; Entropy; Carnot Cycle; Free Energy, Colligative Properties of Solutions; Phase Equilibrium; Phase Diagrams of Pure Substances and Simple Mixtures; Chemical Potentials and Chemical Equilibrium.
+In this introduction to Physical Chemistry, a study of the underlying physical principles that govern the properties and behavior of chemistry systems from a macroscopic viewpoint will be undertaken.
+Topical covered will include: Laws of Thermodynamics; Temperature; World Enthalpy; Entropy; Carnot Cycle; Free Energy, Colligative Properties Solutions; Phase Equilibrium; Phase Diagrams of Pure Substances and Simple Mixtures; Chemical Potentials and Chemical Equilibrium.

 313.1(.2) Chemical Reaction Kinetics

 Prerequisite: CHE 312.1(.2).

-In this second course in Physical Chemistry, the focus will be on processes by which change occurs in chemical systems and the rates of these changes.
-The first part of the course examines molecular motion in gases and liquids and the mobility of ions in solution.
-In the second part, the focus will be on the branch of Physical Chemistry called Kinetics.
-The rates and mechanisms of simple and complex chemical reactions will be examined, including polymerization and reactions at surfaces.
+In this second course in Physical Chemistry, the focus will be on proby which change occurs in chemical systems and the rates of these change of the course examines molecular motion in gases and light and the mobility of ions in solution.
+In the second part, the focus will on the branch of Physical Chemistry called Kinetics.
+The rates and mechanisms of simple and complex chemical reactions will be examinated including polymerization and reactions at surfaces.
 Topics may include catalysis and kinetics of crystallization.

-322.1(.2) Inorganic Chemistry I

-Prerequisite: CHE 201.0 or 202.0 or 203.0.
+322.1(.2) Inorganic Chemistry I Prerequisite: CHE 211.1(.2) or 212.1(.2) or 213.1(.2).
 This course will examine the structure and bonding of the main group elements.
-Topics covered will include electronic structure of atoms, bonding theories, ionic solids, and an introduction to point group symmetry and group theory; descriptive chemistry of the main group elements and their compounds.

-324.1(.2) Inorganic Chemistry II
+Topics covered will include electronic structure of atoms bonding theories, ionic solids, and an introduction to point group symmetry and group theory; descriptive chemistry of the main group elements and their compounds.
+Inorganic Chemistry II e: CHE 322.1(.2).

-Prerequisite: CHE 332.1(.2).

-This course examines the structure, bonding, and reactivity of transition metal complexes.
-Topics will include crystal field theory, ligand field theory, magnetism and electronic structure of coordination compounds; oxidation and reduction and substitution reactions of square planar and octahedral complexes.
-Ligands and an introduction to organometallic chemistry will also be covered.
-332.1(.2) Introductory Analytical Chemistry: Wet Methods [GEO 332.1(.2)] Prerequisite: CHE 201.0 or 202.0 or 203.0.

-An integrated lecture-laboratory course with emphasis on basic analytical methods.
-The practical application of analytical methods will be stressed by analyzing geological and environmental samples.
-Lecture topics will include treatment of data, theory of gravimetric and titrimetric analyses and chemical equilibria.
-333.1(.2) Introductory Analytical Chemistry: Instrumental Methods [GEO 333.1(.2)] Prerequisite: CHE 332.1(.2).
+examines the structure, bonding, and reactivity of transition plexes.
+Topics will include crystal field theory, ligand field metism and electronic structure of coordination compounds; and reduction and substitution reactions of square planar and complexes.
+Ligands and an introduction to organometallic will also be covered.
+Introductory Analytical Chemistry: Wet Methods 12.1(.2)] isite: CHE 211.1(.2) or 212.1(.2) or 213.1(.2).
+The practical application of analytical methods will be stressed in geological and environmental samples.
+Lecture topics will eatment of data, theory of gravimetric and titrimetric analyses inical equilibria.
+Introductory Analytical Chemistry: Instrumental Methods [133.1(.2)] itite: CHE 332.1(.2).

-An integrated lecture-laboratory course with emphasis on basic analytical methods.
-The practical application of analytical methods will be stressed by analyzing geological and environmental samples.
-Lecture topics will include an introduction to electrochemistry, spectroscopy, chromatography and extractions.

-(.2) Organic Chemistry I

-misite: CHE 201.0 or 202.0 or 203.0.

-physical science, general science, engineering or non-science. covered include the structure, nomenclature, physical properties, reactions and spectroscopic properties of all classes of carbons: alkanes, alkenes, alkynes, arenes, alicyclic compounds, thes, as well as the principle heterocyclic compounds.
-The course sisses the mechanistic approach to the reactivity of organic counds and provides a thorough introduction to stereochemistry and car magnetic resonance.
+The practical application of analytical methods will be stressed in introduction to electrochemistry, spectroscopy, and extractions.
+2) Organic Chemistry I isite: CHE 211.1(.2) or 212.1(.2) or 213.1(.2). bysical science, general science, engineering or non-science. bovered include the structure, nomenclature, physical properties, reactions and spectroscopic properties of all classes of broons: alkanes, alkenes, alkynes, arenes, alicyclic compounds, as well as the principle heterocyclic compounds.
+The course bises the mechanistic approach to the reactivity of organic bands and provides a thorough introduction to stereochemistry and magnetic resonance.
+2) Organic Chemistry IIA Lisite: CHE 344.1(.2).